It’s time to expose the myth that public relations is only to draw attention away from a crisis.

 I’ve talked a lot about the different social media tools and strategies to create a personal brand the past weeks, but today I want to discuss the importance of public relations to an athletic career.

-Sports public relations does this by distributing information to the public that they otherwise wouldn’t know, and communicating messages that craft an organization or individual’s public image.
+Sports public relations does this by distributing information to the public they otherwise wouldn’t know, and communicating messages that craft an organization or individual’s public image.
 Essentially, sports public relations depends on the personal and professional relationships developed between athletes and their peers.
-Without the proper guidance, athletes risk losing their audience and thousands of sponsorship dollars.
+Without the proper guidance, athletes risk losing their audience and thousands of sponsorship dollars, especially during a crisis.